Feedback on my training at SAE Institute Paris

 You still need to have a baccalaureate (preferably ES/S or STI) and be 18 years old.
 It seems to me that in some cases, the bac pro can be taken into account, and that your case will still be studied if you don't have the bac but can attest to the required skills.

 Let's talk about the skills required.
 They're summed up pretty well by the entrance test.
 It's fairly quick, and consists of a brief test of your level of French, English, mathematics, physics and logic.
 So it's been a long time since I've taken it, maybe there was a little bit of general knowledge, but it's nothing too rocket science, to be sure, given my rather scattered general culture, focused more on a broad technical culture.
 If you're an average 18-35 year old with a bachelor's degree, you probably won't have any trouble answering the questions.
 And in the end, that's pretty much the level required, because the training starts from scratch, so it doesn't matter what your original level is, you just need to be able to understand, adapt and memorize, and if the subject really interests you, technically speaking, you should be fine.
 Of course, having some knowledge in advance will help you feel at ease.
-As for me, I've been an audio and computer enthusiast for years, so there's a good third of my training where I just went over what I already knew.
+As for me, I've been an audio and computer enthusiast for years, so there's a good third of my training where I've just been brushing up on what I already knew.

 You have to remember, though, that this is a technical training course, so you need to be at least a little geeky, curious, rigorous and not allergic to a little useful mathematics.